emilyjspencer/Notes/React/README.md

 Then then() method takes a function as the input and this function will be executed once the Promise resolves - once the data from the backend has 'arrived'.
 The function then receives a response object as input.
 This is passed into the function automatically by axios

+When React makes a request to the server, json data is returned - not html pages. json data can be sent to the server to create resources

+The server to which data is sent is typically a RESTful api - which exposes its endpoint so it can recive data via requests

 ### ES6 Destructuring syntax